 Example:

-A buyer purchases a property listed for $200,000 through seller financing.
-The seller agrees to an interest rate of 5% over 15 years with monthly payments of $1,300.
+A buyer purchases a $200,000 property through seller financing.
+The seller agrees to a 5% interest rate over 15 years with monthly payments of $1,300.
+No bank approval needed, no traditional down payment required, and the deal closes on terms both parties agreed to directly.

 Why It Works: